Conformal Tradeoffs: Operational Profiles Beyond Coverage: Single-sample structural coupling, leave-one-out decoupling, and planning-envelope inflation

 yielding simple symmetric envelopes that can be used as a worst-case planning check.

-\paragraph{Summary.} Single-sample reuse induces structural dependence through order-statistic thresholding (Lemma~\ref{lem:order_stat_dependence_app}), primarily distorting predictive \emph{dispersion}.
-LOO recalibration reduces self-influence and empirically recovers audit-style behavior in our regimes.
-Predictive envelopes are then constructed from pooled LOO proxies using a Beta--Binomial model, with \texttt{infl} providing a monotone knob for controlled pessimization and a Hoeffding bound serving as a conservative guardrail.
+\paragraph{Summary.} Single-sample reuse induces structural dependence through the thresholding mechanism described above, primarily distorting predictive \emph{dispersion}.
+LOO recalibration reduces self-influence and closely tracks audit-style behavior in our regimes.
+Predictive envelopes are then constructed from pooled LOO proxies using a Beta--Binomial model, with \texttt{infl} providing a monotone knob for controlled pessimization and the Hoeffding bound serving as a conservative guardrail.
+At this point, we cannot provide strong theoretical guarantees on the rates of the LOO proxy indicators, and therefore recommend using a proper audit set for certification.